 We believe that fire does discriminate against the old and infirm and those in socio-economically disadvantaged areas.
-We have developed policies and procedures to ensure we identify and target our efforts towards the most vulnerable and at risk within our communities.
+We have developed policies and procedures based on Risk, Demand and Vulnerability to identify and target our efforts towards the most vulnerable and at risk within our communities.